mnouira02/neuralink-manifold-compression/README.md

 This will generate the geometry and events logs in viz/viz_data/

 ### 3. Launch the Visualization
+(Pre-computed demo data is included, so you can skip Step 2!)

-To view the 3D dashboard, serve the root directory via HTTP:
+To view the 3D dashboard, simply serve the root directory:
 ```bash
 python -m http.server 8000
 ```